shaun-lloyd/squid/README.md

-# Squid with explicit ssl/tls termination
+# Squid cache proxy in Docker Container

 ## What is Squid?